Model overrides

 Supported providers

-openai, openrouter, gemini.
-The model field is whatever identifier the provider's API accepts.
-Wacht does not validate every provider model name ahead of time; an invalid identifier surfaces as a provider error at call time.
+openai, openrouter, gemini (the deployment default is gemini).
+The model value is whatever identifier that provider's API accepts.
+Wacht does not pre-validate model names — an unknown identifier surfaces as a provider error on the first call, not at save time.

 When to use this

-If most of your agents need the same model, change the deployment default instead — that's still the cheapest place to set it.
+If most agents need the same model, change the deployment default instead — that's one edit, not one per agent.